 Indiana Workers’ Compensation Insurance Rates

-Indiana insurance providers use the same workers’ compensation equation used in most other states.
-The equation factors the risk of the job’s duties (work classification), payroll costs, and claims history.
+Indiana insurance providers use the same equation that most other states use to determine workers’ compensation costs.
+The equation factors in the risk of an employee’s duties (work classification), payroll costs, and claims history.
 When a workers’ comp policy starts, premiums are estimated by multiplying job class codes by forecast payroll cost divided by 100.

 The formula for determining Indiana workers’ compensation rates is: